tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Epic Feat

-Choose either a second flexible attack, a second daily spell from the same terrain, OR a third daily use of Wild Heal.
+Choose either a second flexible attack, a second full recovery spell from the same terrain, OR a third full recovery use of Wild Heal.

 #### Nature’s Smite